 For individuals who suffer from outer elbow pain, it’s bad enough that it is uncomfortable to perform the most basic daily tasks but your pain seems to flare up at the weirdest and most inconvenient of times.

-So what does it really mean when you have outer elbow pain and discomfort?
+So what does it really mean when you pain and discomfort in your outer elbow?

 But what if you don’t recall falling onto your affected elbow and are at a loss as to why the outside of your elbow hurts, especially when you bend your wrist upwards or squeeze or grip anything?